Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Ephesians 4:2-3

-Love of God results in the love of people, which results in peace and rest for all.
+The love of God results in the love of people, which leads to peace and rest for all.

 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.